AllstaRawR/FILFY/README.md

 | <img src="https://raw.githubusercontent.com/RevontuletCXVII/Image-Vault/7b2db02fb47d89f7d002aaf4c3a8523f79c1ec0e/FILFY/Icons/SpecSheet_RAM_FILFY_RECOMMENDED.svg" width="28"> &nbsp; 32GB+ DDR4 | <img src="https://raw.githubusercontent.com/RevontuletCXVII/Image-Vault/7b2db02fb47d89f7d002aaf4c3a8523f79c1ec0e/FILFY/Icons/SpecSheet_RAM_FILFY_REQUIRED.svg" width="28"> &nbsp; 24GB DDR4 |
 | <img src="https://raw.githubusercontent.com/RevontuletCXVII/Image-Vault/7b2db02fb47d89f7d002aaf4c3a8523f79c1ec0e/FILFY/Icons/SpecSheet_Storage_FILFY_RECOMMENDED.svg" width="24"> &nbsp; ~510GB of Free Space on PCIE4x4 NVME | <img src="https://raw.githubusercontent.com/RevontuletCXVII/Image-Vault/7b2db02fb47d89f7d002aaf4c3a8523f79c1ec0e/FILFY/Icons/SpecSheet_Storage_FILFY_REQUIRED.svg" width="24"> &nbsp; ~510GB of Free Space on SATA 3 SSD |

+> [!CAUTION]
+> Failing to meet the REQUIRED SPECS **will** cause bugs, glitches, and crashes unrelated to the mods.
+Make sure you double check that you meet requirements!

+> [!IMPORTANT]
-###### If you do not use the bundled FSR/DLSS/XeSS, you might see crashing with only 8GB of VRAM.
+> If you do not use the bundled FSR/DLSS/XeSS, you might see crashing with only 8GB of VRAM.
 This is caused by the PAGEFILE being used instead of VRAM, which gets out of sync, and crashes the game.
 This is not an issue with this modlist.

 ---